21 must-have items for your next trip to Disney | CNN Underscored

 Enchanted Tiki Room Rain Jacket for Women ($54.99; shopdisney.com)

-This adorable tiki-themed rain jacket will keep you dry and chic while ducking the rain at the park.
+This adorable tiki-themed rain jacket will keep you dry and chic while ducking out of the rain at the park.

 ________________________________________________________________________